By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 I can’t think of a better time to take this information to heart than during holidays.
 Here are my recommendations:

 - Make time to engage with the people you love, whether it’s planning an activity together, gathering for a holiday meal, or exchanging gifts.
 Such family activities create powerful bonds that will enrich the lives of those you love and those who love you.
+If you can’t meet in person (no small feat, these days), schedule a phone or video call.

 - Keep your sense of humor.
 Yes, the holidays can be stressful, but if you spend your time fixating on stress, you’ll miss opportunities to be in the moment with people you love.
 Holidays are time-limited, so keep in mind the virtues of love and sharing that give meaning to your time together.

 - Make memories.
 Take pictures of moments with close friends and family so that in the future you can look back on these times with fondness.
+If you can’t get together with the people you’re close with, look at pictures taken in the past, perhaps even together over a video call.

 - Light candles for those no longer with you, except in spirit.
 This simple ritual will help bind you together with your loved ones even more strongly.